One billing unit is equal to 100 cubic feet of water, or 748 gallons of water.

 The indoor water allocation for single-family residential customers is calculated to accommodate four (4) people per household, based on U.S. Census and State of California Department of Finance data.
 Residential customers are allocated 52.5 gallons of water per person per day at the Residential Tier 1 rate, which is consistent with the State of California standard for efficient indoor water use.

 The outdoor water allocation for single-family residential customers is calculated according to a property's estimated irrigated area, based on County of San Bernardino parcel data (lot size, house footprint) and estimated hardscape (garages/carports, driveway, sidewalks, etc.).
-Residential customers are allocated 38 gallons per square foot of irrigated area per year at the Residential Tier 2 rate, which is consistent with the State of California standard for efficient outdoor water use on mixed residential landscapes (about 80% grass, about 20% other plants).
+Residential customers are allocated 24 gallons per square foot of irrigated area at the Residential Tier 2 rate.
+The estimated irrigable area is the parcel lot size less the dwelling footprint less 30% for hardscape.
+The allocation is consistent with the State efficiency standards for outdoor water use on mixed residential landscapes (~80% grass, ~20% water-efficient plants).
 The outdoor water allocation is distributed per billing period based on the seasonal water needs of plants (more in the warmer months, less in the cooler months).

 Indoor water use is essential for public health and safety, while outdoor water use is necessary for growing aesthetically pleasing plants and landscaping.
 Additionally, it is more expensive to supply the water needed for outdoor uses due to peaking factors; in other words, we need additional water supply and distribution system capacity to meet the needs of outdoor watering, particularly in the summer months.
 Therefore, the cost of providing outdoor water is recovered through a higher rate.
 Outdoor water use can be reduced by increased irrigation efficiency and replacement of water-thirsty grass with more water-efficient plants.